victoralonsorodriguez/ull_tp_2526/students/rl/course_exercise_1/README.md

 ```
 ### **`plot.py`**

 Python script to visualize the simulation's output in 2D.
 It reads the 'output.dat' file and produces an animated GIF of the system's evolution.
-You can install the necessary dependencies using:

-pip install numpy matplotlib Pillow

 ## Tutorial